Here’s What the McDonald’s Menu Looked Like the Year You Were Born

 1979: The Happy Meal

 Turns out the Happy Meal was inspired by popular kids’ cereal that packed toys in the box.
 They were also in high demand by parents who didn’t want kids “picking” at their own fries.
+Today, McDonald’s happy meal toy prices may surprise you.
 Don’t miss the secret ingredient that makes McDonald’s fries so irresistible.

 1982: McRib sandwich